Meteorological history of Hurricane Maria: Rapid intensification and Caribbean landfalls

 Expansion of the central dense overcast and an increasingly complete eyewall signaled steady intensification throughout the night of September 17–18.
 Considerable lightning activity was identified within the hurricane's core early on September 18 and statistical models indicated a high probability of rapid intensification.
 Explosive strengthening took place shortly thereafter, with aircraft reconnaissance finding surface winds of 120 mph and a central pressure of 959 mbar (hPa; 28.32 inHg), making Maria a Category 3 hurricane on the Saffir–Simpson scale, and hence a major hurricane.
 Additionally, radar data revealed a well-defined 12 mi wide eye.
 The eye contracted slightly to 9 mi as intensification continued.

 Rapid intensification culminated late on September 18, with Maria achieving Category 5 status just 15 mi (25 km) east-southeast of Dominica.
 Hurricane Hunters observed surface winds of 160 mph and a pressure of 925 mbar (hPa; 27.32 inHg) at this time, and soon afterward, Maria reached its initial peak intensity with winds of 165 mph (270 km/h) and a central pressure of 922 mbar (hPa; 27.23 inHg).
 Maria made landfall in Dominica at 01:15 UTC on September 19, becoming the first Category 5 hurricane on record to strike the island nation.
 Interaction with the high mountains of Dominica imparted slight weakening of the hurricane to Category 4; however, once it had emerged into the Caribbean Sea, Maria quickly regained Category 5 intensity.
 Additional strengthening took place as the storm tracked northwest toward Puerto Rico.
 Despite the formation of concentric eyewalls—the larger one spanning 23 to 35 mi and the smaller only 6 mi, signalling the start of an eyewall replacement cycle—the inner violent core remained undisrupted through the afternoon.
 Maria attained its peak intensity at 03:00 UTC on September 20, roughly 30 mi (45 km) south of St. Croix.
-Maximum sustained winds reached 175 mph (280 km/h), and the storm's central pressure bottomed out at 908 mbar (hPa; 26.81 inHg); this ranks it as the tenth-most intense Atlantic hurricane since reliable records began.
+Maximum sustained winds reached 175 mph (280 km/h), and the storm's central pressure bottomed out at 908 mbar (hPa; 26.81 inHg); this ranks it as the twelfth-most intense Atlantic hurricane since reliable records began.